-The existing trainers should be enough for single-cost optimization tasks.
-If you want to do something different during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
-If your task is fundamentally different from single-cost optimization, you may need to write a trainer.
+The existing trainers should be enough for single-tower single-cost optimization tasks.
+If you just want to do some extra work during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
+If your task is fundamentally different from single-cost optimization, you will need to write a trainer.

-But you can customize it by using the base
+You can do customize training by either using or inheriting the base

 Trainer.train_op.
 This op will be run by default.

 run_step()method.
 This way you can do something more than running an op.

 There are several different GAN trainers for reference.